 Eligibility and Requirements

-You'll need to meet the following requirements for admission to the nuclear medicine technology program at KU Medical Center.
+You'll need to meet the following requirements for admission to the nuclear medicine technology concentration within the bachelor's degree in diagnostic science at KU Medical Center.

-Note: For fall semester 2025 this program is now expanded to a full five-semester concentration as part of KU's bachelor's degree program in diagnostic science.
+Note: Effective fall semester 2025, this program expanded to a full five-semester concentration as part of KU's bachelor's degree program in diagnostic science.

 Required: successful completion of the college-level prerequisite courses listed below.